BurkhardHeim/cvsToWx/README.md

            fourier2 (x) = (sin((head fofourier2)*x)+ sin ((last (take 2 fofourier2))*x) + sin ((last fofourier2)*x))
            fourier3 (x) = (sin((head fofourier2)*x)+ sin ((last (take 2 fofourier3))*x) + sin ((last fofourier3)*x))
            fourier123 (x) = (fourier1 x + fourier2 x + fourier3 x)*(1/90)
-Remarkably fourier123 (x) Reihen und spalten are the same function which as a argument the thing behaves a little bit like a magic square as plottedn below MQ3Rows = MQ3Collums ,a periodic function to explore.
+Remarkably fourier123 (x) Reihen und spalten are the same function!? which as a argument the thing behaves a little bit like a magic square as plottedn below MQ3Rows = MQ3Collums ,a periodic function to explore.

  ### Example: Stream-Crypt at work
-  The intention was to 'bend' Data sets improving upon my first crude statitical analysis- I could say let the whole Set end lower than the input set depending on the highest/lowest points and where I will prope the data, e.g
+  The intention was to 'bend' Data sets improving upon my first crude statitical analysis- I could say let the whole set end lower than the input set depending on the highest/lowest points and where I will prope the data, e.g
   ##### picMQ3:
    ![alt tag](https://github.com/CBroemse/cvsToWx/blob/master/MQ3.png)

-  A simple sin would have done it as well :) but just for curiosity reasons I kept that one, Or did it ???.
+  A simple sin would have done it as well :) but just for curiosity reasons I kept that one, or did it ???.
   Depending on how an 'interval' is defined it may bring some differences.
-  I wanted to be able to visiualize one MQ3 , one of the four pandiagonal 4x4 and  ....
-5x5 , ..6x6
-  mixed with a given set of vals, source and simulated  and just gaze into the abyss :) of data science.
+  I wanted to be able to visiualize one of the eigth ones ?!
+MQ3 's' , one of the four pandiagonal 4x4 and  ....
+5x5 , ..6x6 mixed with a given set of vals, source and simulated  and just gaze into the abyss :) of data science.
   Hence if I take one interval of the MQ3 function and a let it loose on the data, naturally the data Set will end up lower than the original one.